Vectorlee/binary_reverse_lib/README.md

 2. Compile

-    After get the source, cd into the 'project/' floder and type 'make' to compile the source.
-The extra lib is inside the floder, and it doesn't need any other lib.
+    After get the source, cd into the 'project/' folder and type 'make' to compile the source.
+The extra lib is inside the folder, and it doesn't need any other lib.

     The compiler used in the makefile is **G++**.
 So make sure you contain the compiler.
 (Don't need to be the latest version.)